ecampbell/moodle-tool_uploadenrolmentmethods/README.md

 Description
 -----------
 The Upload course enrolment methods plugin for Moodle allows you to add enrolment methods to a range of courses at the same time.
-Both the Course Metalink and Cohort sync methods are supported.
+Only the Course Metalink is supported at the moment.
 You can also delete, enable or disable existing enrolment methods in a course.

 Requirements
 ------------